 - Blade on a Stick: He was known for his "Serpent Spear" and carries it to battle.

-- In Zhou Yu's DLC hypothetical scenario, Cheng Pu grows irritated with Shu's hidden agenda of taking Jing Province to the point of savagely dissing Guan Yu for blindly following Liu Bei.
+- Took a Level in Kindness: His relationship with Zhou Yu actually improves in the latter's hypothetical scenario with the former realizing that Zhou Yu is passionate and capable of creating the land he envisioned.
+As a result, Cheng Pu grows irritated with Shu's hidden agendas to the point of savagely dissing Guan Yu for blindly following Liu Bei.

 Style Name: Wenxiang